SNPGuard/snp-guard/README.md

 updated versions of the SNP tools and packages.

 In order to run our workflows, a machine with AMD EPYC 7xx3 (Milan) or 9xx4 (Genoa) is required.
-The guide below assume that all steps are performed directly on the SNP host, although this is not strictly required for steps 1, 2 and 4.
+The guide below assumes that all steps are performed directly on the SNP host, although steps 1, 2 and 4 can (and should) be executed on a trusted machine (SEV-SNP is not required for those steps).

 Note: the guide below is intended for users running a recent Debian-based Linux distribution such as Ubuntu or Debian, and it has been tested successfully on